alexch/codelikethis/public/references/grading_rubric.md

 - 1 -> Your variable names are unclear/misrepresent the data type, and you have no comments
 - 2 -> You have insufficient comments, and/or your variable names are unclear
 - 3 -> Variable names are representative of their data, and there are a sufficient number of comments (generally 1-2 per code block)
-- 4 -> A programmer can look at your code, and know exactly what each part does without having to run your code

 ## Organization